holoviz/panel/doc/tutorials/basic/align.md

-# Align Content
+# Aligning Content

-In this tutorial, we will explore alignment, margin and spacing options for content:
+Welcome to our tutorial on aligning content in Panel!
+Let's dive into exploring various alignment, margin, and spacing options to make your content look polished and visually appealing.

+## Understand Alignment Options

+In this tutorial, we'll delve into three key aspects:

-- `align`: We can align content `'start'`, `'center'`, or `'end'` inside a container.
+- **Alignment (`align`)**: You can align content horizontally and vertically within a container, choosing from options like `'start'`, `'center'`, or `'end'`.
-- `margin`: To fine-tune alignment by a few *pixels* or add space between content.
+- **Margin**: Fine-tune alignment by adding margins to content elements.
-- `Spacer`: Utilize `Spacer`s to align or add space between content.
+- **Spacer Component**: Utilize `Spacer` components to adjust alignment or add space between content.

+Let's jump in and explore these concepts in action!

 ## Align a Button

-Run the code below.
+Let's start by aligning a button horizontally within a container.
+Run the code below to see it in action:

 ```{pyodide}
 import panel as pn